Two ex-South American soccer officials convicted in FIFA bribery case

-(Reuters) - A New York jury on Friday found two former South American soccer officials guilty of taking bribes in exchange for the award of valuable marketing and media rights to international matches, the first trial verdicts in a U.S. probe of world soccer’s governing body FIFA.
+Dec 22 (Reuters) - A New York jury on Friday found two former soccer officials guilty of taking bribes in exchange for the award of valuable marketing and media rights to international soccer matches, the first verdicts in a U.S. probe of world soccer’s governing body FIFA.

-Juan Angel Napout of Paraguay, former head of South American governing body CONMEBOL, and former Brazilian soccer chief Jose Maria Marin were convicted of corruption charges brought by U.S. prosecutors in 2015.
+Juan Angel Napout, former head of South American governing body CONMEBOL and former Brazilian soccer chief Jose Maria Marin were convicted of U.S. corruption charges following a five-week trial in federal court.

-Marin was found guilty of six counts, including racketeering conspiracy, wire fraud and money laundering conspiracy.
-The jury cleared him on another count of money laundering conspiracy.

-Napout was found guilty on three counts, including racketeering conspiracy and wire fraud conspiracy.
-He was cleared on two counts of money laundering conspiracy.

-The jury did not reach a verdict in the case against Manuel Burga, former president of the Peruvian soccer federation, and the judge said the jury should return on Tuesday to deliberate.
+The jury did not reach a verdict in the case against Manuel Burga, former president of the Peruvian soccer federation, and the judge said they should return on Tuesday to deliberate.

 The three men were the first to stand trial on charges brought by U.S. prosecutors in 2015 as part of investigations that shook up FIFA.

-“We are obviously disappointed but will continue to seek justice for our client,” Marin’s lawyer, Charles Stillman, said in an email.

-Silvia Pinera-Vazquez, a lawyer for Napout, declined to comment except to express disappointment with the verdict.
-Burga’s lawyer declined to comment.
+Silvia Pinera-Vazquez, lawyer for Napout, declined to comment except to express disappointment with the verdict.
+Marin’s lawyer could not immediately be reached and Burga’s lawyer declined to comment.

-In a statement FIFA said it was a victim of the alleged wrongdoing and “will now take all necessary steps to seek restitution and recover all losses.”

 Prosecutors have charged 42 people and entities in the case, at least 24 of whom have pleaded guilty.
 Several of those testified for prosecutors in the trial, telling of corruption that went far beyond the three defendants in the courtroom.